 Washing with hot, soapy water and a drying soap will help you get rid of your oily skin.
 Hot water works as a solvent on the excess oils on your skin and a strong soap with drying action will help cleanse away added dirt and grime, as well as dry out the oils.
 Something as simple as Dial soap will do the job, or you can look for even stronger soaps designed specifically for oil-removal, like Clearasil, Neutrogena, and Cetaphil brands.
 Keep in mind, though, that sometimes soap will cause your skin to dry out a bit too much.

 Use oil-free skin care products to reduce the oil in your hygiene regimine.
 After washing your skin use oil-free lotions and moisturizers or sprinkle on some baby (talcum) powder instead.
 This will keep your skin feeling refreshed and moisturized without leaving behind greasy residue.
 You can also use an astringent containing acetone to further dry your skin (be careful not to use too much astringent if you have sensitive skin).
+You can find Neutrogena OIl Free Moisturizer at Amazon.
 Remember to pay close attention to how you react to treatments, that will help you make the most use of this guide.

 Choose oil-free make-up to prevent and get rid of your oily skin.
 Don’t use a lot of liquid-based foundation, concealer, blush, or eye-shadow.
 Choose powder-based products, or products containing acne medication, instead.
 These will work to dry up excess oil and treat your pores at the same time.